nonsenz/mqtt2influx/readme.md

 ## configure

-atm you have to use a config file.
+atm you have to use a config.toml file.

     [mqtt]
         host = "tcp://127.0.0.1:1883"